Nabawiyya Musa: Education

 Nabawiyya Musa was one of the first and last women to complete the education exam and be accepted into the Saniyya School under colonial rule, due to fears at the time of women's empowerment in a patriarchal society.
-In her childhood, her brother helped her learn to read and write at home, and she was self-taught at maths.
-By the time she turned thirteen, she was keen on continuing her education in school, but her family refused.
-Defying the established social norms of the time, she stole her mother's stamp and sold her gold bracelet to apply for school, continuing her studies secretly against her family's wishes.
+In her childhood, her brother helped her learn to read in both English and Arabic, write, and memorize the Quran at home, and she was self-taught at maths and poetry.

+By the time she turned thirteen, she was keen on continuing her education in school, but her mother refused and her brother threatened to disown her.
+Defying the established social norms of the time, she stole her mother's stamp and sold her gold bracelet and, disguised as a maid, applied for school, continuing her studies secretly against her family's wishes.She became one of the top 10 among 250 students in her school and ironically outperformed future poet and peer student Abbas Mahmoud al-Aqqad.

-She finished her high school education in 1907 to become the first girl ever to finish high school in Egypt.
-In 1908, she finished her degree in education and went on to be a prominent educator for the middle-class and an advocate for women's rights.
-It was not until after 1922 that more women were let into the newly established Egyptian University; by this time Nabawiyya Musa was a key lecturer and leader among her colleagues.3 Nabawiyya was notably the first Egyptian woman to go to high school.
+She finished her secondary school exam in 1907, though Egypt did not establish formal secondary schools that would prepare for that exam or upper education until after Egyptian Independence.
+In 1908, she finished her degree in education and went on to be a prominent educator in the state school system for the middle-class and an advocate for women's rights, she got equal pay as male peers.
+After 1922, more women were let into the newly established Egyptian University; by this time Nabawiyya Musa was a key lecturer and leader among her colleagues.